Killeroo/SC4Parser/README.md

 # SC4Parser
-SC4Parser is a general purpose library for parsing, finding, and loading files from Simcity 4 save game files ([Maxis Database Packed Files (DBPF)](https://wiki.sc4devotion.com/index.php?title=Savegame)).
+SC4Parser is a general purpose library for parsing, finding, and loading files from Simcity 4 save game files ([Maxis Database Packed Files (DBPF)](https://wiki.sc4devotion.com/index.php?title=Savegame)) written in C#.

 The library was mainly intended for extracting items, from save games.
 It contains some partial implementation of specific Simcity 4 subfiles but mainly provides solid structures for loading data from save game files.